Periscope: A Robotic Camera System to Support Remote Physical Collaboration: The Periscope System

 \subsubsection{Autonomous Behaviors}

 Autonomous robot behaviors augment helper and worker interactions by supporting the aspects of camera control that are difficult and non-intuitive for users.
-These behaviors are typically related to geometric (rather than semantic) qualities of the view, which are challenging for humans but feasible for robots to achieve.
+These behaviors are typically related to geometric (rather than semantic) qualities of the view, which are challenging for humans but feasible for robots to achieve (see Figure \ref{fig:interactions} for illustrations).

 \paragraph{Keep distance:} The robot keeps the camera at a specific distance from the target point.
 This augments the \textit{Adjust} interaction to enable orbital motions and \textit{Point} interaction to keep the target visible in adequate detail.
 For the \textit{Adjust} interaction, the distance is determined as the distance between the camera and the target at the time the helper engages adjustment through orbit.